Choosing and Preparing for Your MALS Courses

 Because of financial aid, some students need to take a minimum of either two or three courses each term.
 If this is your situation, there are a number of variable-credit course options.
 Contact the core faculty in your closest liberal studies location (listed below) to help you decide which elective(s) will complement your core course(s) and fit your academic needs and goals best.
 It is important to note that the majority of financial aid packages require that the student be enrolled in at least 5 credits per term.
 If you are not sure what your package requires, please check with the financial aid office.

 All new students, no matter what region, will participate in an online, program-specific orientation.
-This online orientation will open via Moodle on Jan.
-2, 2015.
-To have access to this orientation you must be enrolled in one or both of the first two required courses in the enrollment sequence.
-This program specific orientation is in addition to the general School for Graduate Studies online orientation.
+This online orientation will be available via Moodle as of Aug.
+24. To have access to this orientation, you must be enrolled in one or both of the first two required courses in the enrollment sequence.
+This program-specific orientation is in addition to the general School for Graduate Studies online orientation.
 Also, the regions will have in-person orientation meetings as follows:

 Genesee Valley Center, Rochester, N.Y.